sagb/zenplay/README.md

 1. Minimal set of controls: only (two) GPIO buttons to choose genre of song.

+2. `popular_mode` constant in settings.h selects one of the following modes:
+* 0: Random
-2. The more often the user listens to the song, the more often it is played.
+* 1: The more often the user listens to the song, the more often it is played

 ## Install